-(a) Represents new taxes levied on landfill volumes in certain states that are passed on to customers.

-- 2005: During the year ended December 31, 2005, our revenue growth from core pricing continued to benefit from a broad-based pricing initiative which we started during the fourth quarter of 2003.
-We anticipate that we will continue to realize this benefit throughout 2006.
-During the year ended December 31, 2005, we experienced core volume growth in our residential collection, industrial collection and landfill businesses.
-Our core volume growth was also positively impacted by hurricane clean-up efforts.
-In June 2005, we began assessing environmental fees on the non-franchise portion of our customer base. - 2004: During the year ended December 31, 2004, our revenue growth from core pricing benefited from a broad-based pricing initiative which we started during the fourth quarter of 2003.
-During the year ended December 31, 2004, we experienced core volume growth in all lines of our business, including our residential collection business resulting from the addition of several new municipal contracts, and our landfill and transfer station businesses resulting from newly opened sites and new contracts. - 2003: During the first three quarters of 2003, we experienced moderate growth in revenue due to an increase in core pricing.
+- (a) Represents new taxes levied on landfill volumes in certain states that are passed on to customers. - 2004: During the year ended December 31, 2004, our revenue growth from core pricing benefited from a broad-based pricing initiative which we started during the fourth quarter of 2003.
+During the year ended December 31, 2004, we experienced core volume growth in all lines of our business, including our residential collection business resulting from the addition of several new municipal contracts, and our landfill and transfer station businesses resulting from newly opened sites and new contracts.
+Our internal growth from our core operations was 5.9% in 2004. - 2003: During the first three quarters of 2003, we experienced moderate growth in revenue due to an increase in core pricing.
 During the fourth quarter of 2003, our revenue growth from core pricing increased at a more rapid pace due to our broad-based pricing initiative. - During 2003, the economic slowdown which began during 2001 continued to negatively impact our business.
-However, during 2003, our revenue growth from core volume continued to be positively impacted by long-term franchise and municipal contracts that were secured during 2002. - 2006 Outlook: We anticipate internal growth from core operations to be approximately 5.0% during 2006 assuming no deterioration or improvement in the overall economy from that experienced during the fourth quarter of 2005.
-However, our price and volume growth may remain flat or may decline in 2006 depending upon economic conditions and our success in implementing pricing initiatives.
+However, during 2003, our revenue growth from core volume continued to be positively impacted by long-term franchise and municipal contracts that were secured during 2002.
+Our internal growth from core operations was 3.9% in 2003. - 2002: The economic slowdown which began in 2001 continued to negatively impact the portion of our business servicing the manufacturing sector and non-residential construction industry during 2002.
+Volumes attributable to manufacturing and construction activity continued to weaken during 2002. - The weakness in our business attributable to the economic slowdown was partially offset by an increase in recycling commodity prices in the early part of 2002. - Despite the weakness we experienced in the aspects of our business noted above, our internal growth from core operations for 2002 was 3.0%.
+During 2002, we secured several long-term franchise and municipal contracts.
+We also benefited from the geographic mix of our business which favors high-growth markets. - 2005 Outlook: We anticipate internal growth from core operations to be in the range of 4.0% to 4.5% during 2005 assuming no deterioration or improvement in the overall economy from that experienced during the fourth quarter of 2004.
+However, our price and volume growth may remain flat or may decline in 2005 depending upon economic conditions and our success in implementing pricing initiatives.

 Cost of Operations.
-Cost of operations was \$1,803.9 million, \$1,714.4 million and \$1,605.4 million, or, as a percentage of revenue, 63.0%, 63.3% and 63.8%, for the years ended December 31, 2005, 2004 and 2003, respectively.
+Cost of operations was \$1,714.4 million, \$1,605.4 million and \$1,472.9 million, or, as a percentage of revenue, 63.3%, 63.8% and 62.3%, for the years ended December 31, 2004, 2003 and 2002, respectively.

-The increase in aggregate dollars in all periods presented is primarily a result of the expansion of our operations through internal growth.
+The increase in aggregate dollars in all periods presented is primarily a result of the expansion of our operations through internal growth and acquisitions.